kruschid/typesafe-routes/README.md

 # Typesafe Routes

-`typesafe-routes` helps you to accelerate your app development and reduce your test efforts by incorporating the TypeScript compiler for advanced type checking.
-Don't look for broken router paths manually; instead, let TypeScript notify you about inconsistencies in your routes.
+`typesafe-routes` speeds up app development and cuts down on testing efforts by letting TypeScript catch route and parameter type inconsistencies.
+Your code will be more robust, making broken links a thing of the past.

 `typesafe-routes` features include: